Evgurov/Hilbert_Shmidt_Randomized_SVD/README.md

 ## Contrubutors
 ___
-* **Arkady Vladimirov** - idea, analysis of the article and realization of the algorithm for infinite case
+* **Arkady Vladimirov** - idea, analysis of the article, realization of the algorithm for infinite case
 * **Emil Alkin** - perfoming experiments, presentation
 * **Aleksandr Tolmachev** - RSVD with nonstandart kernel for finite case algorithm realization
 * **Evgeny Gurov** - analysis of the article, realization of the algorithm for infinite case, github